kammitama5/kammitama5.github.io/_posts/2018-12-30-Sunday-December-30th.md

   That is, to stick with Haskell, and learn more about what is under the hood of it, while learning the language.
   I know that I'm slow, and that I don't consider myself a rock-star or anything, but I'm eager to learn and I find the language to be very enjoyable.
 So I'm going to stick with it.
 - It ties into what I proposed for my line of study, too.
+It's strange how all these pieces just seem to fit together.
+  It's been eerie, almost frightening.
+When things are right they just sort of fit together, like a puzzle.

 ## Anyways, that's it for me.